openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 ``length``.
 Setting a new value of this field allows shrinking the array by reducing the number of its elements.
-Attempting to increase the length of the array causes a :index:`compile-time error` (if the compiler has the information sufficient to determine this), or to a runtime error.
+Attempting to increase the length of the array causes a :index:`compile-time error` (if the compiler has the information sufficient to determine this) or a runtime error.

-An example of syntax for the built-in array type is presented below:
+An example of syntax for built-in array type is presented below:

 .. index::
    array element